An ordered additive commutative monoid is called archimedean if for any two elements x, y

 Every positive x is between two successive integer powers of

 another y greater than one.
-This is the same as exists_int_pow_near
+This is the same as exists_int_pow_near,

 but with ≤ and < the other way around.

 A linear ordered archimedean ring is a floor ring.
-This is not an instance
+This is not an instance because in some

-cases we have a computable floor
+cases we have a computable floor function.

 Equations